A Taste of Honey: Act 2

-In the next scene, the baby is due any moment.
+In the next scene, the baby is due at any moment.
 Jo and Geoff seem happy.
 He reassures her that Helen was probably mistaken about or exaggerating the mental deficiencies of Jo's father.
 Geoff has bought a doll for Jo to practise handling the baby, but Jo flings it to the ground because it is the wrong colour: Jo assumes that her baby will be as black as its father.
 Her momentary outburst against the baby, motherhood and womanhood is short-lived, and she and Geoff are about to have tea when Helen enters with all her luggage.
 Apparently, she has been thrown out by Peter and now plans to move in with her daughter.
 To get rid of Geoff, she behaves rudely to him while overwhelming Jo with advice and presents.
 Jo defends Geoff, but while she is asleep, Geoff decides to leave because Helen is determined and he does not want Jo to be pulled between them.
 Jo wakes, and Helen pretends that Geoff is out doing the shopping.
 When her mother learns that the baby will be black, she loses her nerve and rushes out for a drink, even though Jo's labour pains have begun.
 Alone, Jo comforts herself by humming a tune Geoff used to sing, still not realising that he has in fact gone...